FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: FewSOME

 The $L_{stop}$ component of $D(r_i)$ computes the distance between $f(r_i)$ and $f(r_a)$ where $r_a \in R_N$.
-The datapoint, $r_a$ is used to compute the \lq{}anchor\rq{}, $f(r_a)$.
+The data sample, $r_a$ is used to compute the \lq{}anchor\rq{}, $f(r_a)$.
 It is arbitrarily selected from $R_N$ prior to training.
 The values of $f(r_a)$ are computed as the first initial pass through the model.
-These values are then frozen for the duration of model training.
+Stop Gradient \cite{simsiam}, denoted as $stop$ in equation \ref{eq1} is then applied to $f(r_a)$.
+This prevents the back-flow of gradients i.e. the weights are updated so that $f(r_i)$ is moved closer to $f(r_a)$, rather than the weights updating to move both $f(r_i)$ and $f(r_a)$ closer to each other.
+This results in the value of $f(r_a)$ being frozen for the duration of model training.
 Frozen values are denoted by * in $f^{*}(r_a)$.
-The term $stopgrad$ in Equation \ref{eq1} highlights that the backflow of gradients is prevented i.e. the weights are updated so that $f(r_i)$ is moved closer to $f(x_a)$, rather than the weights updating to move both $f(r_i)$ and $f(r_a)$ closer to each other.
-We found that the selection of $r_a$ had an insignificant impact on model performance and model convergence.
+We found that the selection of $r_a$ had an insignificant impact on model performance and model convergence (see also section \ref{sensitivity}).
 Hyper-parameter $\alpha$, $0\leq \alpha \leq 1$, controls the trade-off between $L_{dist}$ and $L_{stop}$.
-DeepSVDD's loss function, sometimes referred to as Compact loss, minimises the distance between the training data and a centre, $c$.
-As outlined earlier, they calculate $c$ as the mean of the output space of the training data after one initial pass through the model.
-Our proposed loss is less complex as it does not require the output space for all the training data to be computed to assign the frozen values.
-The anchor also behaves differently to the centre $c$.
-If $\alpha < 1$, minimising the distance from $f(r_i)$ to the anchor $f(x_a)$ is not the primary objective when minimising $D(r_i)$ and therefore, the anchor does not necessarily become the centre.
-The original implementation of $stopgrad$ in SimSiam prevents the backflow of gradients through one branch of the Siamese network during training.
-FewSOME allows the backflow of gradients through all $K+1$ branches of the Siamese Network but instead, uses $stopgrad$ to prevent gradients flowing through the anchor, $f(r_a)$.
+The anchor in FewSOME behaves differently to DeepSVDD's frozen centre.
+For example, if $\alpha < 1$, minimising the distance from $f(r_i)$ to the anchor $f(r_a)$ is not the primary objective when minimising $D(r_i)$ and therefore, the anchor does not necessarily become the centre.
+Our proposed loss is also less complex as the anchor is computed based on a randomly selected training sample and it does not require the representations for all training samples to be calculated in order to assign its value, as is required when assigning the value of DeepSVDD's centre, $c$.